sahilgupta97/DesignPatterns/src/main/java/structural/AdapterDesignPattern/README.md

 # Adapter Design Pattern
-It allows objects with incompatible interfaces to collaborate.Allows to convert one type of thing to another type of thing.
+It allows objects with incompatible interfaces to collaborate.
+Allows to convert one type of thing to another type of thing.
 Generally, whenever you have to connect to 3rd party library, we do not connect to it directly as it violates the Dependency Inversion principle.